 In addition, in order to finance transaction costs in connection with an intended initial business combination, our sponsor or an affiliate of our sponsor or certain of our officers and directors may, but are not obligated to, loan us funds as may be required.
 If we complete our initial business combination, we may repay such loaned amounts out of the proceeds of the trust account released to us.
 Otherwise, such loans may be repaid only out of funds held outside the trust account.
 In the event that our initial business combination does not close, we may use a portion of the working capital held outside the trust account to repay such loaned amounts but no proceeds from our trust account would be used to repay such loaned amounts.
-Up to \$2,000,000 of such loans may be convertible into warrants of the post-business combination entity at a price of \$1.50 per warrant at the option of the lender.
+Up to \$2,000,000 of such loans may be convertible into warrants of the post-business combination entity at a price of \$1.00 per warrant at the option of the lender.
 The warrants would be identical to the private placement warrants.
 Except as set forth above, the terms of such loans, if any, have not been determined and no written agreements exist with respect to such loans.
 Prior to the completion of our initial business combination, we do not expect to seek loans from parties other than our sponsor, its affiliates or any members of our management team as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.

-Prior to this offering, we will enter into a forward purchase agreement pursuant to which the forward purchase investor will agree to subscribe for an aggregate of forward purchase units, consisting of one Class A ordinary share and one-third of one warrant to purchase one Class A ordinary share for \$10.00 per unit, or \$ in the aggregate, in a private placement to close substantially concurrently with the closing of our initial business combination.
+Prior to this offering, we will enter into a forward purchase agreement pursuant to which Dragoneer Funding will agree to subscribe for an aggregate of 15,000,000 forward purchase units, consisting of one Class A ordinary share and one-quarter of one warrant to purchase one Class A ordinary share for \$10.00 per unit, or \$150,000,000 in the aggregate, in a private placement to close substantially concurrently with the closing of our initial business combination and (ii) a forward purchase agreement pursuant to which the Willett Purchasers will agree to subscribe for an aggregate of 2,500,000 forward purchase units, consisting of one Class A ordinary share, or a forward purchase share, and one-quarter of one warrant to purchase one Class A ordinary share, or a forward purchase warrant, for \$10.00 per unit, or \$25,000,000 in the aggregate, in a private placement to close substantially concurrently with the closing of our initial business combination.
 If the sale of the forward purchase units fails to close, for any reason, we may lack sufficient funds to consummate our initial business combination.

-The forward purchase agreement also will provide that the forward purchase investor is entitled to registration rights with respect to (A) the forward purchase shares, (B) Class A ordinary shares issuable upon exercise of the forward purchase warrants and (C) any other Class A ordinary shares or warrants acquired by the forward purchase investor, including any acquired after we complete our initial business combination.
+The forward purchase agreements also will provide that the forward purchase investors are entitled to registration rights with respect to (A) the forward purchase shares, (B) Class A ordinary shares issuable upon exercise of the forward purchase warrants and (C) any other Class A ordinary shares or warrants acquired by the forward purchase investors, including any acquired after we complete our initial business combination.
 Please see "Description of Securities-Registration Rights" for additional information.